metadata toggle

 The basic vaccination scheme consists of two doses: the first dose at approximately 6 weeks before farrowing and a second dose at approximately 3 weeks before the expected date of farrowing.

-It is recommended that the second dose should be given preferably on alternate sides.
+It is recommended that the second dose should be given preferably on alternate sides of the neck.

 Re-vaccination: on each subsequent gestation, administer one dose 3 weeks before the expected date of farrowing.